 The University of Wisconsin-Green Bay’s Master’s Degree in Applied Leadership for Teaching and Learning recognizes the valuable contributions of experienced educators and their ability to engage in professional development within a community of learners.
 With this understanding as its foundation, the program provides experienced educators with the opportunity to advance their knowledge and skills and be recognized as leaders within their profession.

-This 30-credit program, which can be completed within two calendar years, includes a 21-credit core requirement as well as a nine-credit area of emphasis.
+This 30-credit program includes a 21-credit core requirement as well as a nine-credit area of emphasis.
 As part of the core requirement, degree candidates will be required to complete a culminating project or thesis related to an educational, school or classroom-based line of inquiry.
 The core curriculum is based on the National Board of Professional Teaching Standards (NBPTS).
 The standards that undergird this program are the following:

 - Teachers are committed to students and their learning.1